 *OC Hotlist 2013 Finalist for Best Dog Trainers!*

-Intelligent Agility Now Offers Lure Coursing in Lake Forest
+Next Lure Coursing at Pittsford Park in Lake Forest

 The nature of Lure Coursing allows the class structure to be more flexible than agility.
 With our classes, you can sign up anytime!
 Classes are sold in sets of five.
 Check the website before coming to class - in the event of a cancellation, we will post it at the top of the home page.
 Upon sign up, you can take lure coursing at your own pace through an issued class punch card.
+Any set of five classes started in 2014 must be completed by December 13, 2014.
 Whenever you come to class, your card is punched.
 When the card has been punched five times, you have completed a set of classes.
 It's that easy!

 Like our agility classes, our Lure Coursing is outdoors, on grass and the course is fenced in.
 We want our clientele to be able to relax and enjoy the sport more without having to worry about their dogs ever suddenly running away.